 Boston's public transportation system reaches into every neighborhood of the city whether by trolley, subway, bus, or commuter train.
 The MBTA provides commuter rail, subway, local and express bus services, and water ferry service to 175 cities and towns in eastern Massachusetts, offering public transit to a population of almost 4.8 million people in an area of 3,244 square miles.
 Prior to the COVID-19 pandemic, the MBTA served about 1.2 million passengers every weekday.
-As of November 2020, that number dropped to approximately 368,000 passengers.
+Average weekday trips dropped to 140,000 in April 2020 before beginning to rebound slowly.
 Figure 5 illustrates the average weekday trips by month in 2019 and 2020.